dimitri-nicolo/calico/v2.5/networking/design/l3-interconnect-fabric.md

 switches.

-In this model, each router announces all of its routes to its upstream peer (the {{site.prodname}} routers to their ToR, the ToRs to the spine switches).
+In this model, each router announces all of its routes to its upstream peer (the {{site.tseeprodname}} routers to their ToR, the ToRs to the spine switches).
 However, in return, the upstream router only announces a default route.
-In this case, a given {{site.prodname}} router only has routes for the endpoints that are locally hosted on it, as well as the default from the ToR.
+In this case, a given {{site.tseeprodname}} router only has routes for the endpoints that are locally hosted on it, as well as the default from the ToR.
-Since the ToR is the only route for the {{site.prodname}} network the rest of the network, this matches reality.
+Since the ToR is the only route for the {{site.tseeprodname}} network the rest of the network, this matches reality.
 The same happens between the ToR switches and the spine.
-This means that the ToR only has to install the routes that are for endpoints that are hosted on its downstream {{site.prodname}} nodes.
+This means that the ToR only has to install the routes that are for endpoints that are hosted on its downstream {{site.tseeprodname}} nodes.
-Even if we were to host 200 endpoints per {{site.prodname}} node, and stuff 80
+Even if we were to host 200 endpoints per {{site.tseeprodname}} node, and stuff 80
-{{site.prodname}} nodes in each rack, that would still limit the routing table on the ToR to a maximum of 16,000 entries (well within the capabilities of even the most modest of switches).
+{{site.tseeprodname}} nodes in each rack, that would still limit the routing table on the ToR to a maximum of 16,000 entries (well within the capabilities of even the most modest of switches).